 Whatever the specialty, NCDOT has a group for it.
 The Transportation Engineering Associates Program is designed for motivated individuals interested in areas such as:

 - Asset management

-Associates have the option of rotating to various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail and aviation.
+Associates have the option of rotating to various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail, aviation and more.

 Training & Certifications

 A structured program ensures that associates gain the foundational understanding needed to immediately contribute to NCDOT, as well as the collaboration, leadership, integrative thinking and innovation skills they will need to thrive in an environment of continuous learning once the program is finished.